antoszy/RoboND-Rover-Project/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

+In this part I looked closer at all the functions I am supposed to use and checkd them for varius inputs.
+After tht I modified color_thresh function.
+Two capabilites were added to it:
+* inversion of resulting image (for obstacle detection)
+* getting pixels that are in specyfic range or rgb (for sample rock detection)

+New funciton is backwards compatilbe so the code to detect obstacles does not have to be changed.
+Below is the result of obstacle and sample detection.
+For sample detection

 Here is an example of how to include an image in your writeup.

 ![alt text][image1]